-Environment America hailed the Obama administration for releasing a proposed guidance that, if adopted, would restore Clean Water Act protections to vital streams across the country and protect American’s drinking water.
-In response to the announcement, Environment America is launching a major initiative to build support for clean water protections.
+Boston – Environment Massachusetts hailed the Obama administration for releasing a proposed guidance that, if adopted, would restore Clean Water Act protections to vital streams across Massachusetts and protect Bay Staters drinking water.
+In response to the announcement, Environment Massachusetts is launching a major initiative to build support for clean water protections.

-“Right now, waters like the Chesapeake Bay, Great Lakes, and Long Island Sound are at risk as the very streams that feed them and the wetlands that keep them clean may no longer be protected by the Clean Water Act.
-We need to stop giving polluters a free pass and start protecting our waterways and our drinking water,” said Piper Crowell, Clean Water Advocate for Environment America.
+“Right now, waters like the Charles river are at risk as the very streams that feed them and the wetlands that keep them clean may no longer be protected by the Clean Water Act.
+We need to stop giving polluters a free pass and start protecting our waterways and our drinking water,” said Ben Wright, advocate with Environment Massachusetts.

 One of America’s core environmental laws, the original Clean Water Act was intended to protect all of our waters from harmful pollution.
 But over the past decade, developers and others have used litigation to create loopholes in the Act, leaving thousands of streams and millions of acres of wetlands likely beyond its scope.

-According to EPA data, this means that 59% of the streams across the country and waters that feed the drinking water supplies of more than 117 million Americans may no longer be protected by the Clean Water Act.
+Here in Massachusetts, this means that 52% of the streams in the state and waters that feed the drinking water supplies of more than 4.2 million residents may no longer be protected by the Clean Water Act, according to EPA.

-“Americans want clean water.
-In fact, whenever we talk to people across the country about this issue, they are simply appalled to learn that the Clean Water Act might no longer protect their favorite local stream.
+“Massachusetts residents want clean water.
+In fact, whenever I talk to people across the state about this issue, they are simply appalled to learn that the Clean Water Act might no longer protect their favorite local stream or wetlands” said Wright.

-“In the face of powerful polluters who want to continue fouling our waterways without limit, President Obama is showing true courage in moving forward to protect America’s waters,” continued Crowell “Environment America is ready to mobilize Americans to show that the public is on the side of our cherished waterways and clean drinking water.”
+“In the face of powerful polluters who want to continue fouling our waterways without limit, President Obama is showing true courage in moving forward to protect Massachusetts’ waters,” continued Wright “Environment Massachusetts is ready to mobilize Bay Staters to show that the public is on the side of our rivers and clean drinking water.”